-Extreme recommends that you configure at least two remote AAA servers to provide redundancy in the event of failure.
+Best practice is to configure at least two remote AAA servers to provide redundancy in the event of failure.
 For each of the supported AAA protocols, you can configure up to five external servers on the device.
 Each device maintains its own server configuration.